|

 The lander, meanwhile, featured the first automated and remotely operated telescope to be deployed on another world.
 The thin exosphere and slow rotation of the Moon allowed for extremely long and uninterrupted views of targets and their light variation, improving a number of astronomical models.
 These observations included galaxies, active galactic nuclei, variable stars, binaries, novae, quasars and blazars, as well as the structure and dynamics of the Earth's plasmasphere.
 Three cameras installed on the lander – each facing in different directions – provided high-res panoramic imagery of the Moon's surface.* NASA's Lunar Reconnaissance Orbiter (LRO) took a photo of the landing site, in which the rover and lander were both clearly visible.*

 With solar panels and a radioisotope heater unit (RHU) designed to last 30 years, Chang'e-3 was a very long-running mission.
-For comparison, NASA's Mars Science Laboratory had a lifespan of 14 years.
 While the rover stopped working in March 2015, the telescope on the stationary lander had enough power to operate until 2043.
 By this date, Chang'e-3 is finally shutting down.* Like the Apollo landing sites of the late 1960s and early 1970s, it earns a historic status and eventually becomes a tourist attraction when civilians are able to visit the Moon.
 Given the lack of atmosphere or weather conditions on the surface, it remains in a pristine state into the distant future.

 Credit: Chinese Academy of Sciences